 This course introduces the student to Database resources available for use with the accounting programs.
 Emphasis is placed on Database and Financial Accounting software packages.
 Upon completion, students should be able to use computerized Database software.
-This course is offered only in the spring semester.
-Credits: 3

 ACT 115: Introduction to Accounting Computer Resources